sanbimu/cookie-clicker/README.md

 # BeCookies cookie-clicker

-The [BeCookies](https://sanbimu.github.io/cookie-clicker) cookie-clicker is a game created by [Edgar Pringuet](https://github.com/edgarleon93), [Mike Incourt](https://github.com/vdemike) and Nathalie Appaerts.
+[BeCookies](https://sanbimu.github.io/cookie-clicker) is a terminal-themed cookie clicker game:

 ![BeCookies](/images/Screenshot.png)

-## Where to find our game
+## Where to find the game

 You can find it live here: https://sanbimu.github.io/cookie-clicker